 Pavement preservation techniques include chip sealing or crack sealing the road surface.
 Benefits of pavement preservation include improved safety, smoother ride, fewer construction delays, better appearance, greater value and lower taxpayer cost.

 In 2010, INDOT developed comprehensive guidelines for pavement preservation for the purpose of improving INDOT's pavement preservation practices.
 The goal of this Pavement Preservation initiative is to formalize preventive maintenance activities and determine the optimum balance between preventive maintenance expenditures and capital expenditures.

 INDOT’s pavement preservation initiative optimizes construction dollars and keeps Indiana's pavement in better condition.
 Just $1 spent on pavement preservation can save $6 to $14 on future repairs.
-In FY 2012, INDOT's pavement preservation efforts generated more than 7,800 additional lane mile years.
+In FY 2017, INDOT's in-house pavement preservation efforts generated more than 24,000 additional lane mile years.
 INDOT is planning a comparable amount of in-house chip sealing and crack sealing preservation work in FY 2018.

 INDOT Treatment Guidelines for Pavement Preservation